Sekolah High/Scope Indonesia: School Program & Curriculum

 Compared to other schools in which classes are grouped according to their grades, Sekolah HighScope Indonesia uses the multiage system, in which classes are grouped according to the student's age.
 For example, a 6th grade class is mixed with 7th grade students, which ranges from students aged 11–14 years old, and 8th grade students mixed with 9th grade students, ages ranges from 13 to 16.
 Since 2003, the school has issued a dual language curriculum, which includes Indonesian and English languages.

 Sekolah HighScope Indonesia issues a multi-lesson program, notably notified as the "Integrated Studies" program.
 The program alternates English and Indonesian as a provisional topical language.
 Students are required to make a report, a product, and a slide-show presentation used as a secondary presentation material.

-High/Scope has been known to have many homeworks to practice their skills while free time is available at each student's place of residence.

-HighScope Approach

-Sekolah HighScope Indonesia focuses on students learning on real-life activities in daily life, the promotion of technology for learning, and focusing on respect.
-Since the conception of the Elementary Program in 2000, High/Scope Indonesia has created a simple pledge that is called "Habits of Empowerment".
-This pledge hopes to bring students progressive mannerisms at school.
-Which is mandatory to be read every morning and not mentioned on Indonesian days, as issued in 2003.
-Which reads:

-The Highscope approach tries to instill core values of Respect, Responsibility, Excellence, and Integrity, embedded in the school culture.
-These core values will accompany students towards developing an ethical character.
-Additionally, the HighScope approach also has a philosophy called "Learner Outcomes".
-It is intended for students as a guide and to be prepared with the necessary skills along the course, namely Social Problem solving, Adaptability and Agility, Meta-level reflection, Ethical leadership, Expert thinking, Communication, Creativity and innovation, and Collaboration.